15 Delightful Facts about Denmark

 Denmark also exports meat and meat products, machinery and instruments, dairy products, fish and chemicals.

-Do you have any interesting facts about Denmark you could share here?
-Let us know them in the comments section below!
+Do you know any fun facts about Denmark?
+Share them in the comments below!